Learning the Model While Learning Q: Finite-Time Sample Complexity of Online SyncMBQ: Synchronous Model-based Q-learning

 where $[\vv]_{s,a}:=(\ve_s\otimes\ve_a)^{\top}\vv$ for $\vv\in\R^{|\gS||\gA|}$.
 The overall steps including the model estimation steps are summarized in Algorithm~\ref{algo:sync_q}.

 At this point, we make some remarks on the existing model-based RL methods.
-A line of researches~\citep{azar2012sample,gheshlaghi2013minimax,li2020breaking,agarwal2020model} focuses on off-line model-based approaches, where parametric models are learned first from a generative model (or a sampling oracle), and then dynamic programming algorithms are performed using the estimated models.
-Moreover, batch $Q$-learning algorithms~\citep{kearns1998finite,kalathil2021empirical,wainwright2019variance,strehl2006pac,sidford2018near} use empirical Bellman operators based on a number of new samples collected from a generative model at each iteration.
-The aforementioned algorithms assume that an access to a generative model is possible, under which the optimal $\tilde{\gO}\left( \frac{|\gS||\gA|}{(1-\gamma)^3\eps^2} \right)$ or near optimal sample complexities can be achieved.
-On the other hand, the proposed algorithm relaxes the ideal sampling model to the cases which cover the scenario that a state-action pair is sampled by a fixed stationary state-action distribution under an exploratory behavior policy, and then the corresponding next state is sampled.
-This sampling model obviously uses a weaker assumption than the generative model.
-Moreover, the proposed algorithm is an online algorithm, where a single transition is sampled at each iteration and is used to update the $Q$-estimate, which is different from the two-steps off-line approaches in~\citep{azar2012sample,gheshlaghi2013minimax,li2020breaking,agarwal2020model} and the on-line batch approaches~\citep{kearns1998finite,kalathil2021empirical,wainwright2019variance,strehl2006pac,sidford2018near}.
-Still, the proposed algorithm can achieve the sample complexity $\tilde{\gO}\left(\frac{|\gS||\gA|}{(1-\gamma)^4\eps^2} \right)$, which is optimal except for the order of the effective horizon $\frac{1}{1-\gamma}$.
+A line of researches~\citep{azar2012sample,gheshlaghi2013minimax,li2020breaking,agarwal2020model} focuses on model-based approaches, where parametric models are learned first from a generative model (or a sampling oracle), and then dynamic programming algorithms are performed using the estimated models--which we call offline methods.
+In contrast, we study a setting in which the model and the Q-function are learned jointly in an online manner--where only a single transition is observed each iteration.
+We consider a sampling scenario that a state-action pair is sampled by a fixed stationary state-action distribution under an exploratory behavior policy, and then the corresponding next state is sampled--which is weaker than the generative model assumption used in the prior works.
+Similar to our setting, the works in~\cite{kearns2002near,brafman2002r,strehl2005theoretical,szita2010model} studied model-based RL algorithms without relying on a generative model, where explorations and single trajectory-based samples are used.
+Although our sampling model is somewhat stronger than these trajectory-based settings, the proposed algorithm remains simple and can be interpreted as a direct extension of model-free Q-learning.